 SafePantry checks every barcode you scan against every allergen profile in your family — including "may contain" warnings and shared-equipment statements other apps quietly ignore.

-Download on the App Store See how it works →No more triangulating between three apps and the ingredient list at the back of every package.
+No more triangulating between three apps and the ingredient list at the back of every package.

 Point your iPhone at any barcode, or paste the ingredient list when the product isn't in the public database.